pola/we-connect-id/README.md

 Look in `example.py` or `example-with-cache.py` to see how `wci.py` is used.
 The latter shows how you can use the API without explicitly signing in every single time, by saving a previous session in a text/cache file.

+To run the examples, copy `credentials.example.py` to a new file called `credentials.py` and fill in the credentials that you use when signing in to the app.

 There is unfortunately no reference of the endpoints and/or HTTP methods, but what's provided in the examples should help you to at least retrieve some data from your Volkswagen ID.4 car.